1EdTech/lets-build-an-extended-transcript/tutorial-1/index.md

 }
 ```

-Go ahead an upload it to the [IMS Extended Transcript Viewer](http://projects.imsglobal.org/eT-viewer/)
+Go ahead an upload it to the [IMS Extended Transcript Viewer](http://projects.imsglobal.org/eT-viewer/).
+You should see this:

 <table class="image">
 <caption align="bottom">Our minimal extended transcript.</caption>